9.7. Checkpoint Processing in PostgreSQL

 -

-(1) When a checkpoint process starts, the REDO point is stored in memory.
-The REDO point is the location of the XLOG record that was written at the moment the latest checkpoint was started.
+When a checkpoint process starts, the REDO point is stored in memory.
+The REDO point is the location of the XLOG record written at the moment this checkpoint process began.
 It is the starting point for database recovery.

 -